-It’s impossible to truly know Jesus and not have joy.
-I know that sounds trite, but it’s true.
+- Get to know Jesus.
+It’s impossible to know Jesus and not have joy.
+Sounds simplistic, but it’s true.
 If you don’t feel a sense of joy in your life, then maybe it’s time to put aside the Jesus you think you know and get acquainted with the Jesus described in the gospels — the Jesus of compassion, mercy and hope who came to speak words of life and healing to the world.

 - Stop judging, start loving.
 Fingerpointing is a joy killer.
 If you’re expending your spiritual energy looking for faults in other Christians and people in the world at large, there’s no room in your soul for joy.
 Anger and judgmentalism are byproducts of fear (fear of difference, fear of not having enough, etc.).
 By naming your fear and letting it go, it becomes possible to love like Jesus loves — and that’s the fast track to experiencing joy.